NovatecConsulting/opentelemetry-training/tutorial/content/labs/instrumentation/manual/traces/index.md

 With a basic pipeline in place, let's focus on instrumentation.
 Import the tracing API and the TracerProvider as shown above.
 Create a new function `create_tracer` and instantiate a `TracerProvider` with the help of the SDK package.
-Next, call its `add_span_processor` method to connect it to the tracing pipeline.
+Next, call the `add_span_processor` method and connect it to the tracing pipeline.

 By default, calls to the OpenTelemetry API are translated into noops.
 To call the SDK instead, we must register our `TracerProvider` with the API via the `set_tracer_provider` function.